rik2803/aws-ssh/README.md

 * If access to your AWS SSH assets are protected by a VPN, the VPN should be connected in order to be able to `ssh` in to the resources in that account.
+* When using SSM to connect, you should install thw _SessionManagerPlugin_ for the AWS CLI.
+See [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-troubleshooting.html#plugin-not-found) for instructions.

 ## Environment Variables